Is Adobe Acrobat Redaction Safe? Real Failures Examined

 Adobe's redaction tool doesn't automatically clean metadata.
 Manually remove sensitive information from document properties:

-- Open Document Properties
+- Open Document Properties (Ctrl+D or Cmd+D)

-- Review all metadata fields
+- Review all metadata fields: Title, Author, Subject, Keywords

 - Remove or sanitize sensitive entries